Japanese

 The Japanese minor is an ideal complement to almost any major, from international studies and communication studies to business, computer science, digital arts, marine biology and psychology.
 By learning how to apply what you have learned in an intercultural context, you will increase your depth and breadth of knowledge and skills.
 The minor consists of 18 credits (usually 6 courses), divided up as follows:

 - Twelve credits from courses at the 300-level or higher on Japanese language, literature or culture.
-Below is a list of example courses:
+Example courses:

 - JPN 302 – Japanese Writing and Cultural Studies